KrzysztofP98/maintenance-strategy/README.md

 Ensure that your input dataset follows the structure outlined in the manual provided.
 This ensures compatibility with the tool.
 Running the Tool

-    Analyze Kaplan-Meier and Weibull Estimates: The tool will estimate the reliability function using both Kaplan-Meier and Weibull methods.
+- Analyze Kaplan-Meier and Weibull Estimates: The tool will estimate the reliability function using both Kaplan-Meier and Weibull methods.
 It will generate a plot showcasing these estimates and calculate the MTBF for both.

-    Cost Analysis for Age-Based Maintenance: RMAT will calculate and plot the mean cost per unit time for an age-based maintenance strategy, varying the maintenance age TT.
+- Cost Analysis for Age-Based Maintenance: RMAT will calculate and plot the mean cost per unit time for an age-based maintenance strategy, varying the maintenance age TT.

-    Condition-Based Maintenance Analysis: For machines with condition data, the tool simulates and calculates the cost per unit time for different condition-based maintenance thresholds.
+- Condition-Based Maintenance Analysis: For machines with condition data, the tool simulates and calculates the cost per unit time for different condition-based maintenance thresholds.
 The tool also provides a plot showing these costs for different threshold values.

-Example Usage

-Once the data is prepared, you can run RMAT as follows:

-python

-# Import the tool
-from rmat import RMAT

-# Load your dataset
-data = pd.read_csv("machine_data.csv")

-# Create RMAT object and run analysis
-rmat = RMAT(data)
-rmat.run_analysis()

-This will generate the required reliability estimates, MTBF, and cost function plots.
-Future Extensibility

-RMAT is built to be scalable and reusable.
-You can easily analyze new machines by providing datasets that follow the required structure.
-The tool can handle machines with or without condition data.

 ### Example screenshots
 ![Machine-1-cost](https://github.com/user-attachments/assets/90051582-70fa-4e5a-b8da-f3d1de5c7260)